2008 United States presidential debates: Criticism

-A Zogby International poll released on August 15, 2008 indicated that more than 50% of Democratic and Republican voters would like to see Libertarian Party nominee Bob Barr included in the presidential debates.
+A Zogby International poll released on August 15, 2008, indicated that more than 50% of Democratic and Republican voters would like to see Libertarian Party nominee Bob Barr included in the presidential debates.
 Almost 70% of independent voters would also like to see him included.
 46% of all voters polled and 59% of independents would also like to see independent candidate Ralph Nader included.

 September 26: First presidential debate (University of Mississippi)

+The first presidential debate between Senator John McCain and Senator Barack Obama took place on Friday, September 26, 2008, at University of Mississippi in Oxford, Mississippi.
+The debate was moderated by Jim Lehrer of PBS.

-Although the debate was originally planned to focus on foreign policy and national security, Lehrer did devote the first half of the debate due to the ongoing 2008 financial crisis, a portion of the debate focused on economic issues.
+Although the debate was originally planned to focus on foreign policy and national security, due to the Great Recession Lehrer devoted the first half of the debate to discuss economic issues.
 McCain repeatedly referred to his experience, drawing on stories from the past.
 Often, he joked of his age and at one point seemed to mock his opponent.
 Obama tied McCain to what he characterized as Bush Administration mistakes and repeatedly laid out detailed plans.
 Neither McCain nor Obama broke from talking points, and neither candidate made any major gaffe.

 Reception

 An estimated 52.4 million people watched the debate.
 A CBS poll conducted after the debate on independent voters found that 38% felt it was a draw, 40% felt Obama had won, and 22% thought that McCain had won.
 Voters and analysts agreed that Obama had won on the economy, but that McCain had done better on foreign policy issues, which were the focus of the debate.
 However, Obama had a more substantial lead on the economy than McCain did on foreign policy.
 Initial CNN polling reported Obama won the debate overall by a margin of 51–38.
-A CBS poll of uncommitted voters shows Obama winning 39–24, with 37% of voters undecided.
+A CBS poll of uncommitted voters showed Obama winning 39–24, with 37% of voters undecided.
 Time's Mark Halperin graded Obama's performance an A− and McCain's performance a B−.
-One analyst, Nate Silver, gave greater emphasis to the fact that Obama spoke more effectively about the issues that mattered most to the voters, an interpretation that was backed up by Time Magazine commentator Joe Klein.
+One analyst, Nate Silver, gave greater emphasis to the fact that Obama spoke more effectively about the issues that mattered most to the voters, an interpretation that was supported by Time commentator Joe Klein.

 Several pollsters noted in the subsequent week that the public's perception of the debate might have been influenced by John McCain not looking at, or directly talking to his opponent during the debate, something many considered disrespectful.